 An initial visioning consultation on the proposals for The Lanes, Penwortham, took place during the Summer of 2018.
 Taylor Wimpey held extensive series of public events, workshops and meetings with the public and stakeholders.
 This includes:

-- Two public exhibitions took place, the first in Penwortham and the second at Leyland Market, providing an opportunity for local residents to discuss the development with members of the project team;
+- Two public exhibitions took place, the first in Penwortham and the second at Leyland Market, providing an opportunity for residents to discuss the development with members of the project team

-- A community Information Line and dedicated email address were available throughout the entire consultation, providing residents and stakeholders the opportunity to speak to the development team with any immediate queries;
+- A dedicated community information email address is available throughout the entire consultation, providing residents and stakeholders the opportunity to speak to the development team with any immediate queries

-- A Statement of Community Consultation, which details all of the engagement undertaken, was prepared following the consultation.
-A similar document will be produced following the end of the draft Masterplan consultation.
+- A Statement of Community Consultation, which details all the engagement undertaken, was prepared following the consultation